UK Modern Slavery Act Statement

 Modern Slavery and Human Trafficking Risks

 The Firm believes that the risks of modern slavery and human trafficking practices within its business are very low.
-The Firm’s business is a sophisticated legal practice that does not involve and is not built upon the type of low skilled labor often associated with such practices.
-Rather, the Firm’s end product is skilled legal advice, advocacy, and services generated by highly trained lawyers.
+The Firm’s business is a sophisticated legal practice.
+The business does not involve and is not built upon the type of low skilled labor most vulnerable to such exploitation.
+Rather, the Firm’s end product is skilled legal advice, advocacy, and other services generated by highly trained lawyers.
 Moreover, these lawyers are licensed professionals who have sworn an oath to comply with the law and are subject to a comprehensive and enforceable set of ethical rules.

 The Firm also believes that the risks of modern slavery and human trafficking violations within its supply chain are very low.
 The Firm’s professional service suppliers provide sophisticated and often bespoke professional advice and services.
 These services also do not use or depend on low skilled labor.
 The Firm’s office services suppliers are engaged in a range of activities, from higher skilled to lower skilled, but almost all are engaged in services conducted in close proximity to or in close cooperation with Firm personnel.
 Consequently, these services are conducted in a professional environment where exploitive practices would be difficult if not impossible to hide.
 The Firm’s suppliers of office goods are reputable retailers and wholesalers.
 The Firm does not contract with source suppliers in industries or regions of the world where the risks of modern slavery and human trafficking are relatively high.